2014 shootings at Parliament Hill, Ottawa: Ottawa

 Ottawa's downtown core was put under lockdown while a search began for a potential second shooter.
 Buildings under lockdown included the Parliament buildings, the University of Ottawa and the United States embassy.
 Initially, police reported a third shooting had taken place near the Rideau Centre mall at the same time.
 A few hours later, police corrected this mistaken report, stating that only two shootings took place.

 At a press conference at 14:00, Ottawa police confirmed Cirillo's death without using his name, pending notification of his family.
-The RCMP confirmed Zehaf-Bibeau's death, without his name or any other details, citing the ongoing investigation.
+The RCMP confirmed the suspect's death, without his name or any other details, citing the ongoing investigation.
 The National Defence headquarters, the parliament buildings and other government facilities remained in lockdown while a search of the area took place.
 Areas around Parliament Hill including the Rideau Centre and the University of Ottawa remained closed for hours with buildings in lockdown, with police searching buildings room by room for shooters.
 Police lifted the lockdown on all public schools in and around Ottawa's downtown core at around 5:45 p.m.
 Parliament Hill remained under lockdown until well past 21:00 and, even after MPs and staffers were allowed to leave the Centre Block, streets directly adjacent to Parliament Hill and the National War Memorial remained closed to the public the next day.
-Parliament Hill reopened to the public on October 24, and Parliament Buildings tours resumed on October 27.
+Parliament Hill reopened to the public on 24 October, and Parliament Buildings tours resumed on 27 October.